A few guidelines for submitting your work to be critiqued.

 - Double spaced.
 (This gives us room to make comments, and is easier to see when using Track Changes).

 - Easy to read fonts.
 Such as, Times New Roman, Veranda, and Ariel.
 (Nothing fancy that is difficult to read.)

 - Font size should be at least 12.

 - Do not have a submission end mid sentence.
 (It’s okay to go to page 11 to finish a paragraph or sentence.)

 - Make sure you run the manuscript through Spell Check and Grammar Check on your computer before submitting.
 Remember, you only have one chance to make a good first impression.

 - Please do not submit first drafts.
 Go through your manuscript three or four times before you submit it.
+(See #6 above)

 - Please include in the header on each page, your name (pen names are fine—but let us know who you are!), the title of your submission, the page numbers, and the genre.